zugcoin/crypto/README.md

 <br><br>
 <b>License</b><br>
-ZUGCoin is released under the terms of the MIT license.
+Zugcoin is released under the terms of the MIT license.
 See COPYING for more information or see http://opensource.org/licenses/MIT.
-JHabite@Baar6340